Climate and Average Weather Year Round in Yatsuomachi-higashikumisaka Japan

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Yatsuomachi-higashikumisaka varies throughout the year.

 The wetter season lasts 8.7 months, from June 18 to March 9, with a greater than 42% chance of a given day being a wet day.
-The chance of a wet day peaks at 56% on December 9.
+The month with the most wet days in Yatsuomachi-higashikumisaka is December, with an average of 17.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Yatsuomachi-higashikumisaka is November, with an average of 14.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 56% on July 3.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Yatsuomachi-higashikumisaka experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Yatsuomachi-higashikumisaka.
-The most rain falls during the 31 days centered around July 4, with an average total accumulation of 7.9 inches.
+The month with the most rain in Yatsuomachi-higashikumisaka is July, with an average rainfall of 7.2 inches.

-The least rain falls around February 7, with an average total accumulation of 2.9 inches.
+The month with the least rain in Yatsuomachi-higashikumisaka is February, with an average rainfall of 3.0 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Yatsuomachi-higashikumisaka experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Yatsuomachi-higashikumisaka experiences extreme seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.2 months, from November 19 to March 26, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 23, with an average total liquid-equivalent accumulation of 1.5 inches.
+The snowy period of the year lasts for 4.2 months, from November 19 to March 26, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Yatsuomachi-higashikumisaka is January, with an average snowfall of 14.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.